-Subject Lead: Miss Charlotte Walton Policy Updated: March 2023
+Subject Lead: Miss Charlotte Walton Policy Updated: January 2024 Next update: January 2025

 Intent

 At Abingdon Primary School, we recognise how science impacts every aspect of daily life, and without science humankind would not have made progress throughout history.
 As one of the core subjects taught at primary level, we give the teaching and learning of science the prominence it deserves.